stirandas/nfd_visualizations/README.md

 2. **Access Grafana**:
    - URL: http://localhost:3000
-   - The dashboard is automatically provisioned
+   - All 3 dashboards are automatically provisioned
-   - Navigate to: **Dashboards*
+   - Navigate to: **Dashboards** → Browse to see all available dashboards

 3. **Verify backend**:
    - API: http://localhost:8000/data